elugens/hello-javascript/docs/additional-questions/frames-windows/popups-window-methods.md

   <div></div>

-Here's a simple example of communication between a parent window and a popup window:
+Here's a simple example of communication between a parent window and a popup window.

 In your main HTML file: